 These are some of the top picks for where to stay in Jesenik:

 Vila ELIS – If you’re looking for a more high-end and boutique hotel within walking distance of Jesenik’s centre, then Vila ELIS is for you.
 There are a range of rooms in this hotel and it also has a great restaurant on site, making it a great choice for a place to stay in the Jeseniky Mountains.
-Click here to see their latest prices
+Click here to see their availability

 Hotel Křížový vrch – This hotel is another great option, particularly if you’re looking for a romantic mountain getaway.
 It is located a little bit outside of Jesenik proper, but it is still only a short drive into the town.
 It also has its own restaurant, room service, and breakfast is included.
-Click here to see their latest prices
+Click here to see their availability

 Where to Eat in Jesenik